Galbraith Mountain: Property History

 Galbraith Mountain is home to four radio towers, three of which are on the summit, and one about 100 ft below.
 There is active logging on the flanks of the mountain, which has opened clear sight lines from the trails which criss-cross the area.
 Numerous kiosks and outdoor art were placed throughout the mountain by Trillium and the WMBC, including a bike maintenance station.

-As of April 26, 2010, Polygon's planned relationship with the mountain biking community and land use policy has not been established.
+In 2018, the city of Bellingham, Whatcom Land Trust, and Galbraith Tree Farm LLC entered into a purchase and sale agreement that secures the public's recreational use of up to 65 miles of trails on Galbraith Mountain.
+Bellingham City Council voted to approve the agreement, protecting the mountain from future development.